What’s so great about CONFLICT? Embrace it!

 Changing our default response to conflict takes awareness and practice.
 When we embrace conflict, we accept the situation for what it is.
 We’re able to detach from it emotionally.
 Instead of tapping into our primal instincts, we can access our “higher” self; our caring, wise, intuitive side.
 That part of us can usually find a win-win solution, meaningful learning, or a hidden opportunity in even the most challenging situations.

 The more we acknowledge and face conflict in a healthy way, the more comfortable we become with it.
-Some of the following tips on constructive responses to conflict may help:
+Some of the following tips on constructive responses to the conflict may help:

 Tips for Embracing Conflict